 - Consider whether some form of supporting infrastructure is needed to develop advanced practice further, what its purpose would be and what roles it should undertake.

-How will the debate work?
+How the debate works

 - This is an independent debate: Clever Together has been asked to complete a thematic analysis to reveal priorities for HEE’s consideration.